awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ## Troubleshooting a MySQL or MariaDB Read Replica Problem<a name="USER_ReadRepl.Troubleshooting"></a>

-MySQL and MariaDB's replication technologies are asynchronous\.
+The replication technologies for MySQL and MariaDB are asynchronous\.
 Because they are asynchronous, occasional `BinLogDiskUsage` increases on the source DB instance and `ReplicaLag` on the Read Replica are to be expected\.
 For example, a high volume of write operations to the source DB instance can occur in parallel\.
 In contrast, write operations to the Read Replica are serialized using a single I/O thread, which can lead to a lag between the source instance and Read Replica\.
 For more information about read\-only replicas in the MySQL documentation, see [Replication Implementation Details](http://dev.mysql.com/doc/refman/5.5/en/replication-implementation-details.html)\.
 For more information about read\-only replicas in the MariaDB documentation, go to [Replication Overview](http://mariadb.com/kb/en/mariadb/replication-overview/)\.

 You can do several things to reduce the lag between updates to a source DB instance and the subsequent updates to the Read Replica, such as the following: